 Polly Devlin is a writer, broadcaster and filmmaker.
 She holds an OBE for services to literature.
 After spending her childhood in Northern Ireland, at the age of twenty-two she took up her first job - as a writer, and soon features editor, on British Vogue, at the heart of 1960s London.
 A couple of years later she was again transported, to New York, to work for Diana Vreeland on American Vogue - where, once more, she was very much part of the scene she wrote about in her newspaper column and articles including for The Sunday Times, New Statesman and Observer.
 Her first book, All of Us There, is now a Virago Modern Classic.
 The most recent, New York: Places to Write Home About (Pimpernel Press, 2017; published in the United States by Gibbs Smith, as New York: Behind Closed Doors) was greeted with delight on both sides of the Atlantic.
 She now divides her time between London and New York, where, until her recent retirement, she taught Creative Non-Fiction at Barnard College, Columbia University.
 Polly Devlin lives in West London.

-Caroline Donald has been gardening editor of the Sunday Times since 2000.
+Caroline Donald was gardening editor of the Sunday Times for twenty years.
 A writer and editor with a particular interest in the cross-pollination of gardening, design and the arts – both high and domestic – she has also curated successful series of garden talks at Messum’s gallery in Wiltshire and Durslade, the Somerset outpost of the international art gallery Hauser & Wirth.
 She has an unruly cottage garden in Somerset.

 Ambra Edwards is a journalist with a special interest in garden history, and the people, passions and often surprising stories that lie behind our gardens.
 Three times voted the Garden Media Guild's Garden Journalist of the Year (2006, 2009 and 2015), she is a regular contributor to the Guardian, the Telegraph, Gardens Illustrated, Hortus and Country Living.
+Her most recent book is The Story of the English Garden (Pavilion, 2018).
 She lives in Dorset.